decisionfactories/DONTUSETHIS/README.md

 Use this repo as a template to create Make Real style apps like [makereal.tldraw.com](https://makereal.tldraw.com).
 To get started:

-1. Use the template and clone your new repo to your computer
+1. Download and unzip the file.
+Once unzipped, navigate to its directory in Terminal.
-2. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies.
 3. Get an OpenAI API key from [platform.openai.com/api-keys](https://platform.openai.com/api-keys).
 Make sure you are at least a
    [Tier 1](https://platform.openai.com/docs/guides/rate-limits/usage-tiers) API